Dre Campbell Farm

 A Precious Treasure

 Of the 307 species of North American dragonflies, many experts agree that roughly 15% of them are critically endangered.
-Many of these species dwell in small streams and ponds specifically as their ordained habitats.
+Many of these species dwell in small streams and ponds specifically as their natural habitats.

 Takeaway

-Dragonflies compare to hummingbirds both in beauty and their feeding habits.
+Dragonflies compare to hummingbirds both in beauty and in their feeding habits.
 They are very important to the environment.

 Add comment